Return migration

 • Flow Monitoring

 DTM’s Flow Monitoring Registry (FMR) surveys people on the move at key transit points within South Sudan (SSD) and at its borders.
 It provides an insight into mobility trends, migration drivers and traveller profiles to inform programming by humanitarian and development partners and by the government, complementing DTM’s monitoring of COVID-19 mobility restrictions.
-In total, 22 Flow Monitoring Points (FMPs) were active in August 2021, surveying internal flows and cross-border travel with Uganda (UGA), the Democratic Republic of Congo (DRC), Sudan (SDN), Ethiopia (ETH), Kenya (KEN) and the Central African Republic (CAR).
-The FMPs Renk North Checkpoint and Malakal Bus Station continue to be suspended.
-Activities in Source Yubu resumed on 5 August 2021.
+In total, 25 Flow Monitoring Points (FMPs) were active in December 2021, surveying internal flows and cross-border travel with Uganda (UGA), the Democratic Republic of Congo (DRC), Sudan (SDN), Ethiopia (ETH), Kenya (KEN) and the Central African Republic (CAR).
+A new FMP, Roriak, had been introduced.
+Activities at Rubkona Suksita were temporarily moved to Bentiu IDP Camp (Canoe Station) due to flooding.
+The FMP Malakal Bus Station continues to be suspended.
+Questions pertaining to physical and mental disabilities have been removed from the questionnaire and will not be reported on from this month onwards.
 Figures are only indicative of existing trends among respondents at the active FMPs since DTM does not have full coverage of cross-border or internal flows.
 Participation in the survey is voluntary and anonymous.

 Please click here to access a summary dataset.